-This year we celebrate 20 years of crafting estate-grown Pinot Noir, showcasing the distinct personality of our vineyards.
+This year we celebrate over two decades of crafting estate-grown Pinot Noir, showcasing the distinct personality of our vineyards.
 In honor of the occasion, we introduce Archer’s Edge, our newest estate vineyard.
 This unique parcel represents a culmination of expertise derived from two decades of cultivating a connection with our land and an intimate knowledge of its terroir.

 In 2013, renowned Oregon winemaker Christopher Mazepink joined the estate.
 Having dedicated his entire career to working with Oregon Pinot Noir, Mazepink’s expertise in Willamette Valley and affinity for working with Dundee Hills fruit paired his dynamic and in-depth knowledge of the terroir creates an inspired perspective from which to forge the future of Archery Summit’s acclaimed wines.

 A 20-year relationship with the land and our team’s in-depth understanding of how each block will respond to weather conditions allows them to expertly adjust their methods to meet the vagaries of each vintage.
 Likewise, at Chris’ discretion, maceration, fermentation and élevage techniques are optimized for each vintage, taking into account how the grapes developed throughout the season.

 Pinot Noir is a delicate varietal that requires gentle handling at every stage of production.
 Archery Summit pioneered the elimination of mechanical pumps used to transport must and wine among fermenters, tanks and barrels.
 Instead, we engineered a unique gravity-flow design, which utilizes five levels.